Get

 The cost is by far the primary reason people choose these services.
 Many are unlikely to spay and neuter their pets without them.
 In one study, less than half of owners using these clinics would have used a private vet for spaying or neutering if low-cost services weren’t an option.

 With the rising costs of these surgeries, over 25% of households have trouble paying for them.
 The idea of low-cost spay-neuter services is tempting, even for higher-income individuals.
-But some veterinarians have reservations.
+However, some veterinarians have reservations.
 Though many appreciate the need for these low-cost options, others are wary of the high volume of surgeries done in one day and the quality of the pre- and post-operative care.

 veterinarian spaying or neutering a dog

-Image Credit: RJ22, Shutterstock
+Image by: RJ22, Shutterstock

 Benefits of Private Practice Spay and Neuter Services

 Working with a private veterinary professional who knows your dog can provide significant peace of mind if you can afford them.
-Vets offer comprehensive health services.
+Vets provide comprehensive health services.
 You’ll know your dog receives the best care based on their unique needs.

 Unlike spay and neuter clinics, your vet will understand your dog’s health history, helping them make the best decisions for their care.
 They can perform the necessary blood panels and tests to ensure your dog is a good candidate for anesthesia and won’t face any difficulties during or after surgery.

 While low-cost clinics have high success with healthy dogs, the attention a private vet can offer is invaluable.
 The quality of pre-surgery screening, post-surgery monitoring and follow-ups, and pain management make the process as comfortable and low-risk for your dog as possible.
-With all the added support, many feel vets are well worth the added cost.
+With all the added support, many feel vets are worth the added cost.

 Are Low-Cost or Free Spay and Neuter Surgeries Safe?